 Students will be grouped into teams for this assignment.
-At 3 intervals throughout the semester, students will write an Op/Ed blog style post of 450-550 words reacting to the readings for the week of their blog (readings for blog responses are marked with in the reading list).
-Each student will a blog entry for one of the three rounds of the Op/Ed project.
-In the rounds when it is not your turn to write a blog post for your team you will write at least 2 comments-one to a team member's blog for that week and the second to another non-author team-member's comment.
-This means that, in total, students will write one blog, at least 2 comments, and at least 2 replies to comments throughout the semester.
+At 3 intervals throughout the semester, students will write an Op/Ed blog style post of 450-550 words reacting to a reading for the week of their blog (readings for blog responses are marked with in the reading list).
+Each student will a blog entry for one of the three rounds of the Op/Ed project, and they may choose which round to write their blog post (please be kind to your teammates and consider writing it earlier in the term.
+Students may wish to coordinate with their teams about who will write blogs in each round).
+Each round you will also write at least 2 comments, they may be in response to the blog post for the week, to another team member's comment, or directly to the reading prompt for the week (if there are no on-time blog posts).
+This means that, in total, students will write one blog and at least 6 comments throughout the semester.
 All entries will be made on Quercus.

-The blog should make an argument in response to the week's readings that reflects the students experience or observation of the subject.
-In other words, the response should include your perspective on the topic, based on your experience, but supported with evidence (from the readings).
+The blog should make an argument in response to the prompt that reflects the students experience or observation of the subject and demonstrates engagement with the other readings for the week.
+In other words, the response should include your perspective on the topic, based on your experience, supported with evidence (from the readings).